-It also allows the file manager utilities to prevent cluttering up the user interface and provide a soft division between user files and configuration files.
+- It also allows the file manager utilities to prevent cluttering up the user interface and provide a soft division between user files and user specific configuration files.

 Any file or folder whose name start with a dot (.) is a hidden file, also known as dot file.
 These files will not be displayed by default when listing the contents of a folder.
 These files can be referenced just as any file, by using the name of the file (including the dot).

 We will see how you can view these files using the most popular directory listing commands and file managers.